kclaudine/n-app/README.md

 5. A user can view projects overall score.
 6. A user can View their profile page with a general name and their neighborhoods.
 7. A user can view a list of different businesses in my neighborhood.
-8. A user can find Contact Information for the health department and Police authorities in their neighborhood.

 ## Technologies Used